martepato/sm64-vita/enhancements/README.md

 ## HD Mario Model - `hd_mario.patch`

 This patch replaces Mario's model with one that has a higher polygon count.
-Causes some lags in certain areas.
+Causes some lags in certain areas, especially when used together with the 60 FPS or No Drawing Distance patch.

 ## No Drawing Distance - `nodrawingdistance.patch`

-Removes the drawing distance, allows you to see objects and enemies from far away
+Removes the drawing distance, allows you to see objects and enemies from far away.
+Causes crashes when used together with the 60 FPS patch.